sametz/nmrmint/docs/source/tutorial.rst

 .. image:: _static/first_order_tyr_minus_hydroxyl.png

 To finish the first-order spectrum, let's add the broad signals for the phenol and ammonium protons.
-For the phenol, a chemical shift of about 9.8 ppm would be appropriate.
+For the phenol, a chemical shift of about 9.8 ppm and a width of about 10 Hz would be appropriate.
 Create another subspectrum, and adjust the following settings:

 * **# of nuclei:** 1
 * **#A:** 0
 * **#B:** 0
 * **Vcentr:** 9.8
-* **width:** 10 (Hz)
+* **width:** 10

 Add the subspectrum to the total subspectrum: